-This syrup doesn't taste like Sprite but it'll definitely satisfy a soda craving.
-You can increase or decrease the amount of syrup in your seltzer depending on how sweet you prefer it.
-At some point I'd like to try making this with Stevia or monkfruit sweetener but that was not available in my kitchen at 6:30am so plain old sugar is where its at...
+This syrup doesn't taste like Sprite but it will definitely satisfy a soda craving.
+You can increase or decrease the amount of syrup in your seltzer depending on how sweet you prefer your drink.
+If you'd like to make it a cocktail I recommend adding a dash of gin.

 Lemon-Lime Soda Syrup